-- 1. Credit for prior learning can be awarded only after the assessment of prior learning experiences and only for documented learning that demonstrates achievement of all terminal objectives for a specific course or courses. - Course credit earned through prior learning shall be noted on the student's transcript as having been awarded through PLA. - 3.
-Credit for academic transfer courses awarded through PLA may only be awarded by examination or nationally recognized guidelines (AP, CLEP, ACT/PEP, DANTES, Challenge Exams, ACE PONSI/CREDIT, and
+- 1. Credit for prior learning can be awarded only after the assessment of prior learning experiences and only for documented learning that demonstrates achievement of all terminal objectives for a specific course or courses. - 2.
+Course credit earned through prior learning shall be noted on

-- ACE/MILITARY).
-Credit for experiential learning (portfolio review) may not be awarded for academic transfer courses. - In the process of determining if credit can be awarded for prior learning, colleges shall charge students only for the cost of the PLA services and not for the amount of credit awarded. - 5.
+- the student's transcript as having been awarded through PLA. - 3.
+Credit for academic transfer courses awarded through PLA may only be awarded by examination or nationally recognized guidelines (AP, CLEP, ACT/PEP, DANTES, Challenge Exams, ACE PONSI/CREDIT, and ACE/MILITARY).
+Credit for experiential learning (portfolio review) may not be awarded for academic transfer courses. - 4.
+In the process of determining if credit can be awarded for prior learning, colleges shall charge students only for the cost of the PLA services and not for the amount of credit awarded. - 5.
 There shall be a charge of \$25 for each portfolio review to assess experiential learning for college credit.
 Documentation must be provided for each course for which credit through experiential learning is requested, and the \$25 fee applies to each review of the documentation.
 For example, an individual is charged \$50 if the person is seeking credit through experiential learning for two courses, and thereby requires portfolio reviews in relation to those two courses.
 Students seeking credit for academic transfer courses through examination or nationally recognized guidelines are not charged a fee for PLA or for credits awarded through PLA. - 6.
-Not more than 25 percent of total credit required for any program may be awarded as a result of PLA.
-Credit awarded through PLA does not count toward the minimum of 25 percent of semester credit hours that must be completed at the college granting the degree as referenced in State Board of Education policy 715.01. - 7.
+Credit awarded through PLA does not count toward the minimum of 25 percent of semester credit hours that must be completed at the college granting the degree as referenced in Alabama Community College System Board of Trustees policy 706.01. - 7.
 Before receiving credit through PLA for a course, an individual must meet enrollment requirements of the course. - 8.
 Credit may not be awarded twice for the same learning.